 Because sparrows all share relatively bland plumage and physical characteristics, it is their behavior that is often more distinctive than their appearances.
 Behavioral traits common to sparrows include:

-- Flocking: Like most songbirds, sparrows are solitary or found only in pairs or family groups in the spring and summer, but in autumn and winter they will form mixed flocks of different sparrow species.
+- Flocking: Like most songbirds, sparrows are solitary or found only in pairs or family groups during the spring and summer breeding season.
+In autumn and winter, however, they will form mixed flocks of different sparrow species, and may even be mixed with some other small birds such as wrens or chickadees.
 Birders can take advantage of this behavior by scanning complete flocks in the field to see if there are any unusual species joining more familiar birds.

 - Foraging: While foraging, sparrows feed primarily on the ground or low in trees or shrubby cover.
 They will often glean through leaf litter for seeds and insects, and many sparrow species will hop to scratch with both feet while feeding.
 This scratching also creates noise that can help birders better locate sparrows in dense thickets or shrubbery.

-- Diet: Sparrows are principally seed eaters, though they also consume a fair amount of insects, particularly during the spring and summer when the protein from insects is essential for growing hatchlings.
+- Diet: Sparrows are principally granivorous seed eaters, though they also consume a fair amount of insects.
+This is especially true during the spring and summer when the protein from insects is essential for growing hatchlings.
 In the backyard, sparrows are fairly undiscriminating and will eat black oil sunflower seeds, millet, cracked corn, milo, bread scraps and a range of other foods.

 - Flight Pattern: Sparrows are fast, agile fliers that use a series of rapid wing beats followed by a brief glide with folded wings to create an undulating flight pattern.
 As flocking birds, they may be easily startled and may fly between a food source and shelter frequently while feeding.